psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 ```

-Owens then goes on to quote from the article at length, including an amusing insight into the operation of the rhyming court, but it's not really relevant to the case of the sin-eater:
+Owen then goes on to quote from the article at length, including an amusing insight into the operation of the rhyming court, but it's not really relevant to the case of the sin-eater:

 ```{admonition} Owen referencing Y Beirniad
 :class: dropdown